 The State if Idaho considers you Driving Under the Influence (DUI) if you fall under one of these three circumstances:

-- Your BAC is .02% or more if you are younger than 21 years of age.
+- Your BAC is .02% or more if you are younger than 21 years old.

 - Your BAC is .04% or more and you are operating a commercial vehicle.

-Your first conviction can mean up to six months in jail, up to a $1,000 fine, and the mandatory suspension of your driver's license from at least 90 days and up to 180 days.
-(If you are younger than 21, make it a year.)
-You will have zero driving privileges the first 30 days.
+Your 1st conviction can mean up to 6 months in jail, up to a $1,000 fine, and the mandatory suspension of your driver's license for at least 90 days and up to 180 days.
+(If you are younger than 21 years old, you will face license suspension for 1 year, with no driving privileges for 30 days.)

-Get busted a second time, and you could be facing a mandatory jail sentence of 10 days to a full year (minimum 30 days for those who are younger than 21) and up to a $2,000 fine.
-This second conviction could cost you your driver's license for one year (or a two-year suspension if you are younger than 21).
+Get busted for a 2nd conviction in 5 years and you could be facing a mandatory jail sentence of 10 days to 1 year and up to a $2,000 fine.
+This conviction could cost you your driver's license for 1 year (or 2 years if you are younger than 21 years old).

-With a third conviction (or more) within five years, you are looking at a felony conviction.
-Add to that mandatory time in the slammer from 30 days to five years, up to $5,000 in fines, and the suspension of your license for one to five years (two if you are younger than 21).
+With a 3rd conviction (or more) within 5 years, you are looking at a felony conviction.
+Add to that mandatory time in the slammer from 30 days to 5 years, up to $5,000 in fines, and the suspension of your license for 1 year to 5 years.

 ALS is a civil penalty separate from the criminal ones listed above.
 If you are served an ALS, you must adhere to the requirements and also show up in court on your designated court date to deal with the criminal DUI charges that you are facing.

 The notice goes into effect 30 days after you received it from the officer.
-Upon the first sobriety test failure, you are looking at a suspension of 90 days, the first 30 of which you will be granted no driving privileges at all.
+Upon the 1st failure of a sobriety test, you are looking at a suspension of 90 days, the first 30 days of which you will be granted no driving privileges at all.

-The second failure that takes place within five years means your license will be suspended for one year, and you will have zero driving privileges.
+The 2nd failure that takes place within 5 years means your license will be suspended for 1 year, and you will have no driving privileges at all.